powermaker450/2fauth.js/README.md

 # 2fauth.js

-A JavaScript library for interacting with a [2FAuth](https://2fauth.app) instance.
+A JavaScript module for interacting with a [2FAuth](https://2fauth.app) instance.